hakavlad/le9-patch/README.md

 ## Warnings

-- This patch was written by an amateur.
-Use at your own risk;
+- These patches were written by an amateur.
+Use at your own risk.
 - `MemAvailable` may be calculated incorrectly (reserved `vm.unevictable_activefile_kbytes` value cannot be reclaimed);
 - Setting too high `vm.unevictable_activefile_kbytes` can lead to unwanted and too aggressive swapping out.
 Don't set too high `vm.unevictable_activefile_kbytes` value.
 ![pic](https://i.ibb.co/8cNsJXT/Virtual-Box-deb9-2-09-12-2020-23-31-54.png)